zldobbs/Blog/README.md

-# MEAN
+# MEAN Auth
-mean (mongo, express, angular, node) application under development
+Mean (Mongo, Express, Angular, Node) application under development

-at this point the project serves as a complete authentication template for a mean application.
+At this point the project serves as a complete authentication template for a mean application.

+### TODO:

+Make this repo into a viable API.
+Remove the the superficial build code.

 ### Launching node server
 * Navigate to project dir